mr-shaheer/Agentic_Researcher/README.md

 ### `guardrail.py` — Input Validation

 Before any agent runs, incoming queries are validated by the guardrail layer.
 Queries that are too vague, potentially harmful, or outside the system's scope are rejected with a clear error — keeping the pipeline clean and focused.
+In the ChatKit server, a tripped guardrail (`InputGuardrailTripwireTriggered`) is caught and returned as a normal assistant message explaining the rejection reason, so the chat UI never just hangs or errors out.

 ---